Inflectra/spira-documentation/docs/Spira-User-Manual/Application-Wide.md

 To actually view the document, click on the filename hyperlink and a new web browser window will open.
 Depending on the type of file, this window will either display the document / web-page or prompt you for a place to save it on your local computer.
 To remove an existing attachment from an artifact, click the "***Remove***" button and the attachment will be removed from the list.
 Using the standard filter/sort options you can also sort and filter the list of attachments to make it more manageable.

-If you are using SpiraPlan or SpiraTeam (but not SpiraTest) you can also choose to include file attachments stored in a linked version control system (e.g. Git, Subversion, CVS, Perforce, etc.) by selecting the "Include Source Code Documents" option.
+You can also choose to include file attachments stored in a linked version control system (e.g. Git, Subversion, CVS, Perforce, etc.) by selecting the "Include Source Code Documents" option.
+    {: .edition-spiraplan .edition-spirateam}

 To attach a new document to the artifact, you need to first click the "***Add New***" button to display the new attachment dialog box:

 ![g4169](img/Requirements_Management_114.png)

 There are three different types of item that can be attached to an artifact: